Jheran03/Selenium-Web-Testing/README.md

 # Web Testing

-WIP Project to learn how to use selenium for tests in Python.
+WIP Project to learn how to use Selenium for tests in Python.

 ## Tests